Princever/Princever.github.io/_posts/2016-02-23-Test-of-Parallel-Sequence-Scan.md

 	#define FATAL		21			/* fatal error - abort process */
 	#define PANIC		22			/* take down the other backends with me */

-Here we just all a few lines like:
+Here we just added a few lines like:

 	struct timeval start,end;